marcelorl/ai-frontend-generator/README.md

 docker-compose up --build
 ```

-You need to create a Groq account and API Key: https://console.groq.com/keys
+ - Create a Groq account and API Key: https://console.groq.com/keys
-Paste it in the .env file.
+ - Paste the key in the .env file.

 ## License
 This project is licensed under the MIT License.